jsolejr/useful-utilities/README.md

 This script extracts metadata properties that have either the `property` or `name` attribute in their corresponding `meta` tags.
 If a webpage contains metadata in a different format, you may need to modify the script accordingly.

-Sure, here's an example README.md file for this Python script:

 # OCR Text Extractor